nus-cs2113-AY2122S2/tp/docs/team/1szheng.md

 <p></p>

 * **New Feature**: Added category enumeration.
-    * Functionality: The enumeration of expenditure categories that allow users to tag their expenditures by using the number labels assigned to each category.
+    * Functionality: The enumeration of expenditure categories that allow users to tag their expenditures through the usage of number labels that are assigned to each category.
     * Justification: This feature improves the product as it allows advanced users to better manage their expenditure by categorizing them.
 Enumeration is used over the alternatives as the application currently does not allow for customized categories.
-    * Highlights: This enhancement affects future commands or features that wish to extend the usage for the categorizing of expenditures.
+    * Highlights: This enhancement affects future commands or features that wish to extend the categorising of expenditures.

 <p></p>